Coffee2CodeNL/Telebot/README.md

 This library is meant to be used to create Telegram bots with ease, while allowing jobs to run in seperate threads.
 The whole library is based on RxJava2 and Retrofit.

+## State of the Library
+This library is currently at version 0.2.0.
+Most of the Javadocs have been auto-generated and are in need of fixing.
+I do **NOT** deem it stable, but it's in a state that it can actually receive and send messages, and use most methods defined in the API.

+If you have any questions, feel free to make an [Issue](https://github.com/iSDP/Telebot/issues/new).
+The same goes for bugs and suggestions.

 ## Documentation

 1. Initialize the library